The-OpenROAD-Project/OpenLane/docs/source/installation.rst

 Step 5.
 Downloading and validating OpenLane installation
 --------------------------------------------------------------------------------

-Run the following commands, explanation of each step is provided below:
+In order to download and validate OpenLane installation run the following commands, explanation of each step is provided below:

 .. code-block:: console